Top 5 Concertinas under $2,500 [Sept ’20 Update]

-There’s no shortage of beautiful instruments available, handcrafted by talented makers.
+As I mentioned, there’s no shortage of beautiful instruments available, handcrafted by talented makers.
 Many of these concertinas can be expensive though.
+It’s tough to know whether a cheaper instrument will be reliable enough to take you to the next level of playing.

 That’s why I’ve put together this handy list featuring my recommendations of the best intermediate concertinas currently available on the market.
 These are mid-range anglo concertinas in the key of C/G.